 Cootamundra is a picturesque country town in the beautiful Riverina.
 Best known for being the birthplace of famous cricketer Sir Donald Bradman, the town has lovely cafes and is an important agricultural hub.

 Visit the cottage where Sir Donald Bradman was born in 1908, which has now become a museum containing the batsman’s cricket memorabilia.
 Open seven days, Bradman’s Birthplace Museum is full of cricket history.

-In Jubilee Park is the Captains Walk, featuring 42 bronze sculptures of Australian Test cricket captains and Unaarimim, a famous Aboriginal cricketer who led the first Australian cricket team tour of England in 1868.
+In Jubilee Park is the Captains Walk, featuring over 40 bronze sculptures of Australian Test cricket captains and Unaarimim, a famous Aboriginal cricketer in the first Australian cricket team tour of England in 1868.

 Agriculture is an important industry.
 The striking Milestones Sculptures in Parker Street pay tribute to some of Australia’s finest wheat grown in the district.
 For family fun and country hospitality, the is a traditional agricultural show held every third weekend of October.